Slipcovers are a great option for updating old chairs with new life.

 - Weave.
 A tightly woven fabric is best, so the underlying fabric won’t show through.
 Pull on both sides of the fabric to see how much the fibers move and separate.

 - Texture.
-Look for a fabric that will resist wrinkling, such as twill or denim, corduroy.
+Look for a fabric that will resist wrinkling, such as twill or denim, or corduroy.
 A softer fabric can be more comfortable.
 Keep in mind that shiny fabrics may not lay well.

 - Width.
 Make sure the fabric you want is wide enough for your project.

-Once you’ve found fabric you like for your slipcover project, consider washing it before making a final decision.
-After washing, you’ll see how fabric will wash, wrinkle, and shrink.
+Once you’ve found a fabric you like for your slipcover project, consider washing it before making a final decision.
+After washing, you’ll see how the fabric will wash, wrinkle, and shrink.
 You can find out how it feels after it’s washed, and see if it pills, fades, or puckers.
 If you like what you see, you can order enough for your full project.